YosfanEilay/CLSID-Ninja/README.md

 - **Local Host:** CLSID Ninja can be run locally on the host itself.
 - **Cortex XDR Live Terminal:** Easily execute CLSID Ninja within the Cortex XDR Live Terminal, enhancing your threat analysis capabilities.
-- **Falcon Crowdstrike RTR:** Extend your threat detection and response capabilities with CLSID Ninja in Falcon Crowdstrike RTR, ensuring effective CLSID analysis directly within the platform.
+- **Falcon Crowdstrike RTR:** Extend your threat detection and response capabilities with CLSID Ninja in Falcon Crowdstrike RTR, ensuring effective CLSID analysis directly within the platform. <br />
+  Tested on: Windows 10, Windows 11.

   ## ✏️ How to Run